Throughout the year

 How do I get involved?

 WalesLab is changing!
 We have had a brilliant four years of WalesLab so far.
 As we go into our fifth and final year, we are thinking about how WalesLab will continue in the future.
-Keep an eye out on these pages for more information in Spring 2016.
+Keep an eye out on these pages for more information in Summer 2016.

 If you haven’t already, you should start by signing up to the NTW Community and the WalesLab pages and join the online artist community of Wales.
 This is where we post the most up to date information about the project and other bits of interesting information to boot.
 If you have some questions about how and why WalesLab exists, you can have a look at the “FAQs” page on the Community.